-At the time these financial statements were prepared WSSRA had returned to about 75 to 80% of their normal programming levels as compared to 2019.
-We expect to see more normal programming throughout the 2023 fiscal year and we expect the financials will match this.
+At the time these financial statements were prepared WSSRA had returned to normal programming levels as compared to 2019.
+We expect to see more normal programming throughout the 2024 fiscal year and we expect the financials will match this.

 REQUESTS FOR INFORMATION